esokullu/PIP/README.md

-#PIP
+#hack-mvc

-PIP is a tiny application framework built for people who use a LAMP stack.
-PIP aims to be as simple as possible to set up and use.
+hack-mvc is an MVC framework for the hack language. hack-mvc is a fork of PIP, uses mustache.php for View, and Models both mysql and DynamoDB. /** change the rest. **/ PIP aims to be as simple as possible to set up and use.

 Visit [http://gilbitron.github.com/PIP](http://gilbitron.github.com/PIP/) for more information and documentation.